Table of Contents

 - Middle mediastinum that houses the heart and the large vessels.

-- The posterior mediastinum that lies behind the pericardial surface.
+- Posterior mediastinum that lies behind the pericardial surface.

 Differential Diagnosis of Mediastinal Mass